-The truth is, knowing how to evaluate and respond to offers is more than looking at the number at the bottom.
-The strongest offer isn’t always the highest — and knowing how to compare the terms, contingencies, and timelines can mean the difference between a smooth sale and a deal that falls apart.
+The strongest offer isn’t always the highest.
+Understanding how to compare price, contingencies, financing, and timelines can mean the difference between a smooth sale and a deal that falls apart before closing.

-In this post, I’ll walk you through how to break down and respond to offers strategically, so you can choose the one that’s most likely to get you to the closing table with confidence.
+Here’s how to break down and respond to offers strategically — so you can choose the one most likely to get you to the closing table with confidence.

-In this video, I share exactly how I guide my sellers through the process of reviewing and responding to offers — from spotting strong financing and solid timelines to crafting counteroffers that keep buyers engaged.
+In this video, I walk through exactly how I guide Metro Detroit sellers through reviewing and responding to offers — from spotting strong financing and solid timelines to crafting counteroffers that keep buyers engaged.

-- Earnest money deposit (a sign of the buyer’s seriousness)
+- Earnest money deposit — A sign of how serious the buyer is

-- Contingencies (inspection, appraisal, or sale of their own home)
+- Contingencies — Inspection, appraisal, or a home sale contingency

-- Closing timeline (does it fit your schedule?)
+- Closing timeline — Does it align with your schedule and plans?

-A great offer balances price with strong terms and a realistic path to closing.
+A strong offer balances a competitive price with solid terms and a realistic path to closing.

-If you’re lucky enough to receive multiple offers, the goal isn’t just to pick the highest bidder — it’s to pick the most reliable one.
+If you’re fortunate enough to receive multiple offers, the goal isn’t simply to pick the highest bidder — it’s to identify the most reliable buyer.

-When I work with sellers, we review each offer side by side, looking for:
+When I work with sellers in Metro Detroit, we review each offer side by side and look for:

 - Escalation clauses and how they’re triggered